Una Casa Gialla – Home 335318 House

 Description from owner

 A 400 year old house in the centro storico of the delightful hill village of Santa Domenica Talao in Calabria, around 2+ hours from Naples.
 It has been fully restored in traditional style.
 There is a laundry on the lower ground floor.
 The kitchen diner is entered directly from the lane and is equipped with a gas hob, electric oven and a large fridge freezer.
 Josefina, our housekeeper will greet you.
-There is a twin bedded room with an en suite bathroom/shower on this floor.
-Upstairs is a double bedroom and en suite shower room.
-This room has its own small balcony with a view of the sea.
+There is a twin bedded room and ensuite bathroom/shower on this floor.
+Upstairs a double bedroom and en suite shower room has its own small balcony with a view of the sea.
 Next door is the large sitting room with a Juliet balcony looking onto a lane.
-The sitting room has books and CDs for the CD player.
+This room has books and a CD player.
 Upstairs again is a further twin bedded room and a beautiful sunny and private roof terrace with table, chairs and loungers.
 This offers lovely views of the mountains and the surrounding hills.
 Above all the house gives one space to relax in.
 The house is cleaned before visitors arrive and on their departure.

 The mountains are only 15 minutes from the village (which is an information point for the Pollino) and the main seaside town Scalea is only a short bus or car ride away giving you the best of both beach and countryside.
 There is a limited bus service into the mountain villages and Scalea so it is possible if desired for visitors to do different things.

 You can get most things in the village.
 There are three cafe/bars, a trattoria and a ristorante along with 4 grocery stores two of which sell butcher meat.
 Most of the produce is grown locally or comes from Sicily.
-The main cafe in the piazza, Chiazza, has a wonderful roof terrace offering views of mountains and sea and additionally has WiFi.
+The main cafe in the piazza, Chiazza, (which has wifi) has a wonderful roof terrace offering views of mountains and sea.
 Many concerts take place in the piazza during the summer so you can drink your wine and enjoy the music.

 The Calabria region